generoi/capistrano-tasks/README.md

-Capistrano 3 tasks for our drupal environments.
+Capistrano 3 tasks for our environments.

 NOTE!
 These tasks are **NOT** configured for multiple roles!